platrex/Tribute-Page-Project/README.md

-# Tribute-Page-Project
-This project showcases a brief timeline of John McCarthy, the pioneer and father of artificial intelligence.
-The webpage highlights significant milestones in McCarthy’s life, his contributions to computer science, and his lasting legacy in AI research.
-It includes:

 HTML Structure:
 I structured the webpage using basic HTML.
 I used appropriate heading tags (<h1>, <h2>, etc.) to represent the title and sections.
 The timeline is presented as a list of significant events in McCarthy’s life, using <ul> and <li> elements for readability.